judka-uriel/uriel-book/uriel_en.md

-In winter: <!-- (beginning with the evening prayer on December 4 in an ordinary year, and on December 5 in a year preceding a Gregorian leap year outside the Land of Israel, and from the seventh of Cheshvan (i.e., fifteen days after the conclusion of Sukkot) in the Land of Israel, and until the mincha prayer on the eve of the festival of Pesach) -->
+In winter: <!-- (beginning with the evening prayer on December 4 in an ordinary year, and on December 5 in a year preceding a Gregorian leap year outside the Land of Israel, and from the seventh of Cheshvan (i.e., fifteen days after the conclusion of Sukkot) in the Land of Israel, and until the Mincha prayer on the eve of the festival of Pesach) -->

 | …dew and rain for blessing |
 {: .chapter}